WilliamPltr/Wind-Turbines/README.md

 Welcome to our physics project on the use of wind turbines as a source of energy.

+### 📄 Instructions

+Detailed instructions for running the programs and understanding the analyses are provided in the PDF file named `coding_project_guidelines.pdf`.
+This document includes the steps to follow for the project.
+Please refer to this document for comprehensive guidelines.

 ### 🎯 Objective of the Programs

 The objective of this project is to analyze wind data from various locations to determine the optimal site for installing a wind-energy farm.
 Our Python program processes real-life wind datasets to: